 First Day Calling and Children Missing in Education

 Parents are requested to notify the school if their child is going to be absent due to illness or appointments.
-If a child does not come to school and we have not been informed of the reason, the school does first day calling and logs details of the concern on “ My Concern” to monitor attendance as part of child protection and safeguarding procedures.
+If a child does not come to school and we have not been informed of the reason, the school does first day calling and logs details of the concern to monitor attendance as part of child protection and safeguarding procedures.
 Children missing from education are reported to the local authority following the Suffolk County procedures.